 While some historians claim that Metaxas rolled out these measures only to defuse social tensions, to placate simmering unrest and to avoid mobilizations against the regime, the fact remains that they improved the standards of the Greek working class.
+And it was well aligned with Metaxas’ ideology, since he had no love for the moneyed class.
+In a 1937 speech in the town of Ioannina he lambasted the rich as “a few thousand people… sitting in Athens making all the social, economic and political decisions, sucking Greece dry without giving anything back”.
 However, these reforms came with a price – repressive measures were taken and strikes were outlawed.

 The regime was also able to stabilize the drachma, which had been suffering from high inflation.
 Exploiting the newfound solidity of the currency, the Metaxas government launched in April 1937 a 10-year program to help modernize Greece and embarked on large public works initiatives, including land drainage, construction of railways, road improvements, and updating the telecommunications infrastructure all across Greece.